-Seasonal Affective Disorder is a type of depression many people suffer with this time of year.
+Seasonal Affective Disorder is a type of depression many people suffer from at this time of year.
 Symptoms of SAD include reduced energy, oversleeping, intense carb and sugar cravings, weight gain, sadness, and avoidance of social situations.
 Sound familiar?
 It’s okay.

 Partha’s RX for Fighting Winter Blues